meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-05.md

 ## Introduction

 Now that we've resolved (decoded) the purchase token on our landing page, the next step is to activate the subscription.
-Typically, you might present some key properties from the decoded purchase to the customer on the landing and ask them to complete any additional details required for onboarding to your solution.
+As seen in the Emulator challenge you would typically present some key properties from the decoded purchase to the customer on the landing and ask them to complete any additional details required for onboarding to your solution.

 When the customer submits the form, they are finalising the "purchase".
 You, as the ISV, then complete whatever steps